ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 **Building the autocorrelation function**

 Let's consider a set of 100 unevenly spaced time points from year 1 to 200.
-I'm going to divide the time points by 100 because it's easier to work with the smaller scale.
+I'm going to divide the time years by 100 because it's easier to work with the smaller scale.

 ```{r}
 set.seed(28061989)